 So, this morning I took a drive to the lighthouse.
 Really fast.
 And I played Pauls’s Boutique to no complaint.
 I sat on the beach, and I wrote this post in a marble composition notebook.
 The only thing missing was my camera (I can’t find my battery charger) and the dancing (I was never good at doing that outside of the house or a crowd).
 And you know what?
 It was a good day.

-So, in the spirit of these adventures- I am going to start rediscovering all the little things that used to make me happy.
+In the spirit of these adventures- I am going to start rediscovering all the little things that used to make me happy.
 And if you read this, and could relate- then I think you should try it too.
 Pull your record player back out.
 Buy a pair of funky ass shoes that would absolutely not fit in with the mommy crowd.
 Dance without hiding it behind the vacuum cleaner.

 Refind your you.